 Summary : Encounter amazing wildlife with a seasoned operator providing a top-notch educational program and excellent service onboard a comfortable ship.
 Meet tortoises of giant proportions and iguanas that swim in the ocean while discovering the diverse species of Darwin's enchanted islands.
 The Galapagos Islands are considered one of the most spectacular and pristine National Parks in the world.
-Visitors delight in the abundant, unusual, and surprisingly approachable wildlife – from colorful Sally lightfoot crabs to playful sea lions to the fascinating blue-footed boobies.
+Visitors delight in the abundant, unusual, and surprisingly approachable wildlife—from colorful Sally lightfoot crabs to playful sea lions to the fascinating blue-footed boobies.

 We strongly recommend two pre-cruise nights and one post-cruise night in Quito or Guayaquil.
 Please inquire about adding these or other services to your trip.

 Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling

 After landing at Puerto Baquerizo Moreno's airport, transfer to the ship.
 Check in and receive an introductory briefing and lunch on board.

 After lunch, land at Puerto Baquerizo Moreno, and take a 40-minute bus ride to the island's southern shore.
 At Cerro Colorado, visit the breeding center of the highly endangered giant tortoises in the midst of a fantastic deciduous forest, home to dozens of bird species and the endemic San Cristóbal lava lizard.

 Take a morning zodiac ride along the cliffs of this dramatic island.
 Land and take a steep climb (90 feet) up Prince Philip’s Steps to reach a flat plateau.
 Along the walk, observe colonies of Nazca boobies, red footed boobies, great frigate birds and storm petrels.
 Those not wishing to disembark can enjoy a longer ride along the cliffs (depending on weather conditions).
 There is also an opportunity to snorkel and kayak.

 In the afternoon, land at the beach for an easy stroll observing birds such as frigates, boobies, gulls, herons, finches and mockingbirds.
 There's an optional walk over hardened lava and uneven terrain for dramatic views.
 Or you can return to the beach to enjoy snorkeling at this beautiful natural harbor.